strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 const contentTypeB = require('./content-type-b');

 module.exports = {
-  'content-type-a': contentTypeA, // should re-use the singularName of the content-type 'content-type-b': contentTypeB,
+  'content-type-a': { schema: contentTypeA }, // should re-use the singularName of the content-type 'content-type-b': { schema: contentTypeB },
 };
 ```